powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 `MinP` must be less than or equal to `MaxP`.
 Both attributes are optional; if not set, the converter is considered with unlimited active power capability.

+`MinP` and `MaxP` are serialized from IIDM version 1.18 onwards, and are omitted from the serialized file when left unset.
-`MinP` and `MaxP` are not serializable as of today.
-Trying to serialize AC-DC converters with non-default values of `MinP` or `MaxP` will raise an error.
+Exporting a converter with a non-default `MinP` or `MaxP` to an earlier IIDM version raises an error.

 **Available extensions**
 - [Dynamic Model Info](extensions.md#dynamic-model-info)